zx0r/ResilientNetworkArchitectures/README.md

 ##### 3.9 Comparative Protocol Analysis <a name="comparative-protocol-analysis"></a>

-This section provides a systematic comparison of the major circumvention protocols based on empirical testing and technical analysis, focusing on their state in 2025.
+This section provides a systematic comparison of the major secure access architectures protocols based on empirical testing and technical analysis, focusing on their state in 2025.

 ###### Performance Metrics